supnate/rekit/README.md

 The most important part of Rekit is the command line tools copied to your project.
 They help you to quickly create the boilerplate of frequently-used artifacts such as features, actions, pages, components etc.

 ### Naming
 Before introducing the command line tools, here is the naming rules used for the tools to generate code or files.
-And what ever names provided to the command line tools, they will be converted to follow below rules:
+And what ever names provided to the command line tools, they will be converted to follow below rules.
+For example, by running `npm run add:page home/my-page` will create a component named `MyPage.js` even if the provided component name is in kebab case.
  * `feature`: Folder name: kebab case.
 For example: `npm run add:feature myFeature` will create a folder named `my-feature`.
  * `page`: File name and class name: upper first letter.
 For example: `npm run add:page feature/my-page` will create files `MyPage.js` and `MyPage.less`.
  * `url path`: kebab case.
 It's converted from the page name as it's always mapped to a page.
 For above command, it defines url path as 'my-page' in the route config.
  * `component`: File name and class name: upper first letter.
 For example: `npm run add:component feature/my-component` will create files `MyComponent.js` and `MyComponent.less`.
  * `action`: Function name: camel case.
 For example: `npm run add:action feature/my-action` will create a function named `myAction` in actions.js.
  * `action type`: Constant name and value: upper snake case.
 Action types are created when an action is created.
 For example: `npm run add:action feature/my-action` will create a action type `MY_ACTION`.

- For example, by running `npm run add:page home/my-page` will create a component named `MyPage.js` even if the provided component name is in kebab case.

 ### Add a feature